Tent Fabric

 • Temperature

-Even under the best circumstances a lab cannot accurately replicate these factors in such a way that will give you exact "real world" performance.
+Even under the best circumstances, a lab cannot accurately replicate these factors to give you exact "real world" performance.
 Every climate and every year of exposure are different when testing material outdoors.

 Now back to the real world that we live in:

-Few of us can afford one testing apparatus, let alone several, to determine the expected UV life of your products.
-How do you make the best decision on fabric choice as it relates to UV?
-Either have different manufacturers provide UV results using the same test method, or have a lab test compare products at the same time using the same testing devices and procedures.
+We need more than one testing apparatus, and several, to determine the expected UV life of your products.
+How do you make the best decision on fabric choice related to UV?
+Different manufacturers can provide UV results using the same test method or have a lab test compare products simultaneously using the same testing devices and procedures.

-At a minimum, you should ask a manufacturer for their UV resistance test results, understand what test method they used and use the table above to compare the performance.
+At a minimum, you should ask a manufacturer for their UV resistance test results, understand their test method, and use the table above to compare the performance.

-Finally, the best UV resistance indicator is actual experience.
-Because of the nature of different climates, the best way to be sure that the right fabric is going to work for you in your application is proven performance.
-Has the fabric worked successfully in the past?
-Does the manufacturer have a track record of proven performance with outdoor color fastness and product strength?
-All of the test methods we have discussed will help you understand the different methods, but at the end of the day, actual real world exposure is the best answer to the question of future UV performance.
+Finally, the best UV resistance indicator is experience.
+Because of the nature of different climates, the best way to be sure that the suitable fabric will work for you in your application is proven performance.
+Has the material worked successfully in the past?
+Does the manufacturer have a track record of proven performance with the outdoor color fastness and product strength?
+All of the test methods we have discussed will help you understand the different techniques, but real-world exposure is the best answer to the question of future UV performance.

 Similar posts